| | |

 One of the best and most eco-friendly ways to explore Amed is to jump on a bike and go for a scenic ride.
 Of course, going alone is possible and cycling around Amed’s coastline can be a fun and energetic way to explore – keep in mind that Amed is not flat.

-It’s quite likely you will get a little lost or end up looking up at some gigantic mountain wondering if you can conquer it.
+It’s quite likely you will get a little lost or end up looking up at some gigantic hill, wondering if you can conquer it.
 Maybe you can!
-But if you’re anything like me you probably can’t…enter East Bali Bike Tours
+But if you’re anything like me, you probably can’t.

-This tour company is great and will drive you to the top of the mountain (if you want) where you can easily cruise down admiring the views and visiting rice terraces in a private tour or small groups.
+This tour company near Amed is great.
+They will drive you to the top of the mountain (if you want), where you can easily cruise down, admiring the views and visiting rice fields in small groups or private tours.

 The rice fields in Bali go on and on and are so pretty to drive through.